+• The application will be noted as being ineligible based on updated information, and

-- the application will be inactivated, and - the applicant will be notified in writing of the inactive status.
+• The applicant will be notified in writing of the ineligibility status.

-Waitlist Applicants and current residents for transfer when offered a unit have the opportunity to pass up a unit one time and retain their placement on the waiting list.
-When applicant/resident is offered second unit and it is not accepted:
+Waitlist Applicants and current residents who have requested a transfer have the opportunity to pass up a unit one time and retain their placement on the waiting list when i.
+When the applicant/resident is offered a second unit and it is not accepted:

-- the application will be inactivated, and - the applicant will be notified in writing of the inactive status.
+- The application will be noted as no longer eligible for the transfer based on the second refusal, and - The applicant will be notified in writing of the ineligibility to transfer.